Skip to main content

 • Managing record retention of grant documents.

-• Developing and maintaining procedures that standardize the operations of the grant program within the policies and operating framework of the College.
+• Developing and maintaining procedures that standardize the operations of the grant program within College policies and operating framework.

 Grant Funded Personnel